AliceO2Group/QualityControl/doc/ModulesDevelopment.md

 ./o2-qc-module-configurator.sh -m TST -t RawDataQcTask # create the module and a task
 ```

-IMPORTANT: Make sure that your detector code is listed in TaskRunner::validateDetectorName.
+IMPORTANT: Make sure that your detector code is listed in `InfrastructureSpecReader::validateDetectorName()` (in `Framework/src/InfrastructureSpecReader.cxx`).
 If it is not, feel free to add it.

 We will refer in the following section to the module as `Tst` and the task as `RawDataQcTask`.
 Make sure to use your own code and names.